OmcoGit/devops24/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+***Answer:*** First run: Ansible reports changed: true for the copying of https.conf.

+Second run: Ansible reports changed: false and ok, because the file already exists and did not need to be changed.

+In short:

+The first run modified the system (changed: true), while the second run made no changes (changed: false).

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service